Current Accounts Guides

 It’s a good idea to check your account statements regularly, because this could stop you going into your overdraft without knowing.
 It can also be a good way to double check whether there are any transactions you don’t recognise.

-You may want to check whether your bank has an app that lets you manage your account online – for quick and easy money management.
+Your bank will almost certainly have an app that lets you manage your account online, and some may even be based on their app.
+This is excellent for quick and easy money management.

-If you’re opening a current account which comes with benefits such as air miles, you might want to check whether you really need them.
+If your current account comes with benefits such as air miles, you might want to check whether you really need them.
 For example, if you’re not a frequent flyer, is an air miles bonus worth the extra cost?
-If you are a frequent flyer on the other hand, work out how much you could save.

 How do I open a current account?